MicrosoftDocs/quantum-docs/articles/quickstart-csharp-qdk-local.md

 ---
 author: bradben
-description: Learn how to create a Q# application using .NET languages.
+description: Learn how to create and run a Q# application using .NET languages on a local quantum simulator.
 Q# is built to work well with .NET languages such as C# and F#. ms.author: v-benbra ms.date: 02/01/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: quickstart
 no-loc: ['Q#', '$$v']
-title: Develop with Q# and .NET
+title: Quickstart - Run a Q# and .NET program on a local quantum simulator
-uid: microsoft.quantum.install-qdk.overview.cs
+uid: microsoft.quantum.quickstarts.csharp-local
 ---

-# Develop with Q# and .NET
+# Quickstart: Run a Q# and .NET program on a local quantum simulator

 The Q# programming language is built to work well with .NET languages such as C# and F#.
 In this guide, we demonstrate how to use Q# with a host program written in a .NET language.